isaackoi/Top-100-UFO-Cases/_pages/ufo-top-100.md

 ---
-title: Introduction
+title: Ufo   Top 100 Topic Index
-permalink: /
+permalink: /ufo-top-100/
-header:
-  image: /assets/images/0-title.png      # For page header display
-  og_image: /assets/images/0-title.png # Specific for OG/Twitter (can be same as header.image)
 description: Index of pages related to the UFO - Top 100 topic.
 date: '2025-05-10'
+header:
+  og_image: /assets/images/website-default.png
 ---
 Back in around 2002, I thought that it might be interesting to find out which UFO cases are most frequently discussed in books about UFOs and SETI.